tsukamis/tsukamis/README.md

 - 👋 Yo i'm tsukami
-- 👀 I’m interested in breaking code
+- 👀 I’m interested in cybersecurity
-- 🌱 I’m currently learning Lua
+- 🌱 I’m currently learning Python, Lua,and Javascript
-- 💞️ I’m looking to collaborate on Nothing lmao
-- 📫 My Discord tag is, "Tsukam#2249"
+- 📫 My Discord is Tsukam#2249
 I'm not really active here, But I do post things here whenever I have the time lmao
 <!---
 tsukamis/tsukamis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.